agricolab/tool-dimep/docs/source/support.rst

 Cite As
 -------

 We assessed these algorithms by investigating a dataset of 2546 trials from 54 subjects.
-The detailed results of this evaluation can be found in the accompanying manuscript
+The dataset can be retrieved from https://doi.org/10.5281/zenodo.5266492.
+Detailed results of this evaluation can be found in the manuscript

 .. admonition:: cite

    Guggenberger et al. Evaluation of signal analysis algorithms for ipsilateral motor evoked potentials induced by transcranial magnetic stimulation (under review)

 Strictness of algorithms